Parks and Natural Resources

 Create walking paths through natural areas.

-Support plantings of fruit and nut trees in parks, specifically: along river path.
+Support plantings of fruit and nut trees in parks and along the river path.

-Purchase and develop an urban plaza for residents, perhaps at new Lane Transit District transfer station site.
+Purchase and develop an urban plaza in both River Road and Santa Clara.
+Consider siting one at the new Lane Transit District transfer station site.

 Pursue opportunities for purchase of land, easements, or other agreements for connectivity